FixFast Pool Cage Violation in Florida: Repair Costs, Cure Deadlines & How to Appeal

 - Fine cap — under most HOA documents, continuing violation fines are capped at $1,000 total for a single violation (not $100/day indefinitely).
 Check your CC&Rs for the specific cap in your community.

 For storm-related damage, Florida also has specific provisions around insurance claims and reasonable repair timelines.
 If your violation stems from hurricane or tropical storm damage, document the storm event, file your insurance claim promptly, and present this documentation to the HOA board.
+If the same storm also triggered a citation over your hurricane shutters, treat it as a separate violation with its own cure deadline — boards usually review cage damage and shutter deployment under different rules even when they show up on the same notice.

 💡 Requesting an extension is almost always worth doing